-IFRS enforcement
+IFRS and sustainability information enforcement

 What does IFRS enforcement mean for listed companies? (in Finnish)